Updat3

 Brief

-The World Health Organization (WHO) has confirmed that a KLM flight attendant tested negative for hantavirus infection, alleviating concerns about a potential spread of the virus through air travel.
-This confirmation follows a recent hantavirus outbreak on a cruise ship, which has heightened global awareness and prompted health authorities to take precautionary measures.
+The World Health Organization (WHO) has confirmed that a KLM flight attendant tested negative for hantavirus infection, alleviating immediate concerns regarding the spread of this virus among airline staff and passengers.

 Why it matters